WillSchick/Texture-Atlas-Compiler/README.md

 		- SQUARE : (The atlas's dimensions will always be a power of two)
 		- LINE : (The atlas will have a height of one texture, and will expand only by width)
 		- OPTIMAL : (The atlas will generate only enough space as needed to fit all textures)
+		- GENEROUS_OPTIMAL : (Similar to optimal, but will add an extra blank texture if the number of textures is prime)